You can be a lifesaver

 Tracking - Tracking of AED pads, battery, and warranty dates.
 Automatic email or mail reminders for replacement.
 Helps ensure compliance with state mandated AED maintenance requirements.

-At LifeGuard MD we partner with you to help you maintain your defibrillator.
-Since an AED is classified as a medical device by the FDA, the federal government has rules that regulate their manufacturing and sale.
-In order to be compliant one of the things you must do is, maintain your device according to manufactures specifications.
+As a free service to our customers, LifeGuard MD partners with you to help you maintain your defibrillator.
+Since an AED is classified as a medical device by the FDA, the federal government has rules that regulate their manufacturing, sale, and maintenance.
+In order to have your AED remain compliant you must "maintain your device according to manufactures specifications".
 This would include changing the pads and batteries at the appropriate time.
-We can help you track when these items expire with our free notification service.
+We help you track when these items expire with our free notification service.
 Simply provide us the information from your AED and we will notify you when your pads and batteries need to be replaced free of charge.
 To register your AED click the link below and fill out the form.